edubart/nelua-lang/docs/pages/libraries.md

 Removes an element with a key from the container (if it exists).
 Returns the removed value that was was actually removed.
 If the key does not exist, then returns a zeroed value.

+It's safe to remove an element while iterating.
+References to element values previously returned will remain valid.

 *Complexity*: Average case O(1).